Professional 3D Scanners • EinScan • REV1 TECH

 Application Review

-Comparing the Medixa to an Artec, Peel 3D, or another EinScan scanner?
+Comparing the Medixa to an Artec, a Structure Sensor, or another EinScan scanner?

-Send Rev1 your target part, accuracy budget, and software stack and we'll tell you which scanner actually fits the application — including when a different scanner is the better answer.
+Send Rev1 your target patient mix, accuracy budget, and software stack and we'll tell you which scanner actually fits the application — including when a different scanner is the better answer.

 Optical Engine